9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ```

 The `forkTimes` function starts a number of identical worker threads,
-and decreases the \"alive\" count each time a thread exits.
+and decreases the "alive" count each time a thread exits.
 We use a
 `finally` combinator to ensure that the count is always decremented, no
 matter how the thread terminates.